 Other benefits of no-code integrations

 Speed and scalability are the main benefits of no-code integrations for incident management, but the list goes on.
 Consider also these reasons to take advantage of no-code solutions:

 - Future-proofing: When you can deploy new integrations quickly, you have confidence that you’ll be able to adapt to whichever tooling or infrastructure changes come your way in the future.
-You won’t have to worry about not being able to support something new because you haven’t yet had time to set up the integration.
+Not having enough time to set up the integration will not prevent you from being able to support anything new.

 - Turnover: Incident management staff come and go.
 That’s a problem if only certain staff members know how to write integrations for certain tools, and they leave.
 But with no-code solutions, anyone on the team can deploy and manage the integration.